- HOME

 Profile of Shunsuke Managi

 Distinguished Professor of Technology and Policy, Director of the Urban Institute, Professor of the Department of Civil Engineering, and Assistant to the President at Kyushu University since 2015.
-Awarded the Japan Society for the Promotion of Science Prize, and member of Science Council of Japan and head of subcommittee on sustainable investment.
+Awarded the Japan Society for the Promotion of Science Prize, and chair of the Science Council of Japan's Industrial Impact of Sustainable Investment Committee.
 Director for the UN Environment Programme’s Inclusive Wealth Report 2018, lead author for Intergovernmental Panel on Climate Change (IPCC), coordinating lead author for Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES), and reviewer for the UN Global Sustainable Development Report 2013.
 Expert on global and national Inclusive Wealth Indexes and promotes development and natural capital for sustainability assessment.
 Written works include Implementing ESG Management, Sustainable Community Development and Inclusive Wealth Theory.

 Sachiko Kishimoto